-Unlike humans, dogs become emotionally mature very early and have the emotional range equivalent to a two or two and a half year old human.
+Unlike humans, dogs become emotionally mature early and have an emotional range equivalent to a two- to two-and-a-half-year-old child.

-Despair, remorse, depression, dejection, and misery are a few words that you may use to describe your own sadness.
-When it comes to your canine, stress, discontentment, and uneasiness are better descriptors.
+Despair, remorse, depression, dejection, and misery are a few words that you might use to describe your own sadness.
+But when it comes to your dog, stress, discontentment, and uneasiness are better descriptors.

 Do Dogs Cry When Sad?

-When a dog is sad, you may see some telltale signs that he is upset.
+When a dog is sad, you may see telltale signs that it is upset.

-According to the ASPCA, canines have some very specific types of body language that can tell you exactly how they are feeling.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA), canines have specific types of body language that can tell you how they are feeling.

-While body language may not directly indicate happiness or sadness, it can tell you if your dog is relaxed, content, scared, or feeling aggressive.
+While body language may not directly indicate a specific emotion, it can tell you if your dog is content, scared, or feeling aggressive.

-In the case of uneasiness or stress, your dog will take a submissive posture.
-Eyes will be partially closed, the ears will be pinned back against the head, and the tail will be moved between the legs.
-You may also see the mouth closed and the snout angled towards the floor.
+In the case of fear or stress, your dog may take a submissive posture.
+Eyes will be partially closed, the ears will be pinned back against the head, and the tail will be between the legs.
+You may also see the mouth closed and the snout angled toward the floor.

 It may seem as though your dog is cowering in front of you.

-When your dog is in distress, you may notice some vocalizations, like the ones outlined by in this article published on the Whole Dog Journal .
+When your dog is in distress, you may notice some vocalizations.

 In some cases, you may even notice your canine companion mimicking human words or sounds.
 This is a common tactic your dog may use to show affection if you have reinforced this behavior.